wso2/docs-ei/en/streaming-integrator/docs/admin/monitoring-si-performance-via-grafana.md

 ## Setting Up Grafana to Monitor WSO2 Streaming Integrator

+WSO2 Streaming Integrator performs streaming operations via Siddhi applications, which are applications written in the [Siddhi Query Language](https://siddhi.io/en/v5.1/docs/).

+Each Siddhi application contains a combination ofSiddhi components.

-For the purpose of monitoring the performance of WSO2 Streaming Integrator, it provides ten pre-configured dashboards.
+For the purpose of monitoring the performance of the Siddhi components used in your WSO2 Streaming Integrator instance, it provides ten pre-configured dashboards.
 To view them in Grafana, follow the steps below:

  1. Download the following dashboards (i.e., the JSON file with the dashboard configuration) by clicking on them.